A robust and composable device-independent protocol for oblivious transfer using (fully) untrusted quantum devices in the bounded storage model: Introduction

 \subsection{Organization}

 In Section~\ref{sec:Preliminaries_DI_BC} we introduce the preliminaries and notations required for this work.
 The section also contains several useful claims and lemmas that will be useful for the analysis of the device-independent protocols that we propose.
 In particular, this section contains results regarding distributions obtained from Magic Square devices.
 In Section~\ref{sec:framework_for_composibility}, we establish our framework of composability.
-In Section~\ref{XX:sec:composition}, we prove a composition theorem in this setting.
-Sections~\ref{XX:sec:OT} and \ref{sec:DI_BC_main} contain our device-independent protocols for OT and BC respectively.
+Section~\ref{section:OT} contains our device-independent protocol for OT, and its correctness and security analysis.
+In Section~\ref{threshold}, we give proof of our threshold theorem using parallel repetition.
+We also defer the proof of the composition theorem and several claims to the Appendix.